LucasFinney/DataCleaningPractice/README.md

-# DataCleaningPractice
+# Used Car Prices Predictive Analysis
-A little practice space for applying the datacleaning techniques from the Data Analysis in Python course from Coursera
+A little practice space for applying the data cleaning and machine learning techniques from the Data Analysis in Python course from Coursera.

 ## 12/13/2023
 First day of messing around with this, and I've realized I ended pre-empting most of what I would end up doing in the course module.
 Whoops!
 Anyway, I started cleaning the data.